lbaierreinio/macmul/README.md

 ### models
 * PyTorch model definitions and interactor classes to train and test the models.
 * If you'd like to create a new model for testing, you can do so under this directory.
 Note that you will also have to register your model in the OPTIONS variable in helpers/model to use it in the user interface or experiments.
+* You can also change the protection parameters of a model that you want to test within the OPTIONS variable.
+For example, you can change the number of chunks or the probability schedule. which are the last two variables in each entry of the OPTIONS list.
 * The behavior of this system on non-Pytorch models with layers not in [ReLU, Linear] is undefined.

 ### utils